Get the latest insights

 We’re uncomfortable with confrontation.
 And we want to avoid a potentially aggressive scene—along with the hard feelings, embarrassment or arguments—at all costs.

-My 14-year-old daughter mentioned she’s not friends with a certain pal any more.
+My 14-year-old daughter mentioned she’s not friends with a certain pal at school any more.
 When I asked why, she said, it’s because she talks too much.
-“Sometimes I just need it to be quiet,” my daughter explained.
+“Sometimes I just need it to be quiet,” my daughter explained to me.
 My question to her, “Did you mention to this friend that sometimes you like quiet or did you just start avoiding her?”

 What keeps us from telling people what we need or want?